 Next, confirm if chicks were vaccinated.
 Many hatcheries vaccinate chicks before shipment.

 To prevent potential disease problems, make sure chicks are from a credible U.S. Pullorum-Typhoid Clean hatchery or trusted breeder.
-Ensure the hatchery vaccinated chicks for both coccidiosis and Marek’s Disease, a Herpes virus found in poultry.
+Ensure the hatchery vaccinated your chicks for both coccidiosis and Marek’s Disease, a Herpes virus found in poultry.

 If chicks have been vaccinated against coccidiosis, a non-medicated complete feed